 When making planning and development decisions under Part 17 of the Municipal Government Act, the Council of the MD of Foothills or their designates will consider all applicable statutory and non-statutory plans, bylaws and policies.

-Calgary Metropolitan Region Growth Plan
+Calgary Metropolitan Region Growth Plan and Interim Growth Plan

 This plan was mandated by the Government of Alberta under the Calgary Metropolitan Region Board Regulation.
 For more information visit the Calgary Metropolitan Region Board website here.

 Intermunicipal development plans outline how municipalities will work together, and address areas of mutual concern.
 The M.D. of Foothills has Intermunicipal Development Plans (IDPs) in place with most of our municipal neighbours.
 For a full list of IDPs visit our Intermunicipal Development Plans page.

 This document outlines a comprehensive vision for the MD addressing the type of development that is desired and some of the important characteristics of the area that members of the community feel are worth preserving and protecting.
 A copy of MDP2010 can be found on the Resource Library Page under "Plans" here.

 An Area Structure Plan (ASP) is a statutory plan, adopted by Bylaw which provides a framework for redesignation, subdivision and development of an area of land.
 For a full list of the M.D.'s approved ASPs visit our Area Structure Plans page.

 Area Re-development Plans are similar to Area Structure Plans, except that an ARP is used to facilitate the "redevelopment" of an area that is already developed.
 The ARP provides policy direction regarding the removal, reconstruction and/or preservation of an area and buildings and provides for improvements of infrastructure.

 The MD of Foothills does not currently have any approved ARP's